spick002/EE120B_Summer2017/README.md

 7. 330 Ω resistors

-Sources: None, except for myself.
+Sources: IEEE for components and some base code.